Stellacore/QuadLoco/README.md

 	1 and 3 are dark while 2 and 4 are light or vice versa.

 #### Terminology

+Features

+* Line - infinitely long and undirected

+* (Line) Segment - finite section of a line that is assigned a direction.

+	- Defined by a two points: a begin and an end
+	- Segment Direction (SegDir): defined as unit vector from begin toward end
+	- Edge Direction (EdgDir): righthand perpendicular to SegDir

 * Quadrants
 	- Four areas